-The ORSA is an ongoing process that operates on an annual cycle with a report, covering the solvency position at the reference date of 31st December.
+The ORSA is an ongoing process that operates on an annual cycle with a report covering the solvency position at the reference date of 31st December.
 The annual frequency is deemed sufficient for carrying out a full ORSA due to the stable nature of the business model, maturity of the risk framework and surplus capital held.
 However, the ORSA is re-run, either in full or partially, in accordance with several pre-defined ORSA triggers that are defined and monitored to identify events that could significantly impact business decision making.

-The most recent Group ORSA and ELL ORSA Reports were approved by the Group and ELL Board respectively in November 2019.
+The most recent Group ORSA and ELL ORSA Reports were approved by the Group and ELL Boards in November 2020 and December 2020 respectively.